AnishMane/GitDocs/README.md

 ## 🙏 Acknowledgments

 - OpenRouter API for AI integration
-- React and Flask communities for excellent documentation
+- NextJS and Flask communities for excellent documentation
 - All the open-source libraries that made this project possible